ncuskey/silver-umbrella/README.md

 - LT caret handling: more tolerant capitalization detection for `UPPERCASE_SENTENCE_START` with robust token anchoring when offsets vary.
 - VT insertion compatibility: `convertLTTerminalsToInsertions` now supports both `(text, tokens, issues)` and `(tokens, issues)` signatures and falls back to the previous WORD boundary when an explicit caret is absent.
-- No local heuristics at runtime: spelling/capitalization highlighting is based solely on GrammarBot edits.
-A banner appears if GrammarBot is unavailable.
+- No local heuristics at runtime: spelling/capitalization highlighting is based solely on LanguageTool edits.
+A banner appears if LanguageTool is unavailable.

 ### Punctuation Handling